 Our first kidding we didn’t plan things too well.
-And at least this year, I am not 8 ½ months pregnant.
+And at least this year, I’m not 8 1/2 months pregnant.
 I was miserable and had to waddle all the way to the goat barn in the middle of winter.

 It was a good time.

-But seriously, I’m not gonna lie, it was downright rough.
+But seriously, I’m not gonna lie here.
+It was downright rough.
 Do I still sound a little bitter?
 Maybe a little bit, but the baby goats were just too adorable that I got over it.

 The Kidding Kit